YuweiHu/waitlist-manager/README.md

 4. **Leave Waitlist**:
    - At any point while waiting, you can click **Leave Waitlist** to remove yourself from the queue.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to reach out if you have any questions or need further assistance!